You have options regarding how and when you take your pension benefits from your Rothesay policy.

 Know your options

-The Government introduced new ‘Pension Freedoms’ in April 2015, to give people more options in how they use their defined contribution pension pot.
+The government introduced new ‘Pension Freedoms’ in April 2015, to give people more options in how they use their DC pension savings (often referred to as a 'pension pot').